Don’t see what you are looking for? Email your questions to email@example.com, and we will get right back to you!

 Currently, Carjojo is for new vehicles only – cars, trucks, vans, SUVs, etc.

 - For a limited time, Carjojo’s buyer information is free.
 Use it to prepare yourself to negotiate a great deal.
-Or you can have Carjojo to negotiate on your behalf, lock-in the Carjojo price, and avoid the stress of having to price negotiate yourself.
-This service costs just $199, and you only pay if we successfully get the dealer to agree to the price.
+Or you can have Carjojo negotiate on your behalf, lock-in the Carjojo price, and avoid the stress of having to price negotiate yourself.
+This service costs just $199, and you only pay if we successfully get the dealer to agree to the price, so it’s risk-free.

 Once you’ve chosen the car model you want to buy, we’ll contact each dealer who has the vehicle you want and request that they agree to the Carjojo Price.
 Then we’ll tell you each dealer who has agreed in advance to sell you the vehicle you want at that price.
 You just walk in to the dealership and sign on the dotted line.
 We charge a one-time fee of $199 for this service, and you are not charged until the dealer has agreed to your price.

 Absolutely not.
-Unlike traditional car-buying websites, we are not agents or advertisers for car dealers.
+Unlike traditional car-buying websites, we are not agents or advertisers or lead generators for car dealers.
 We are a service for the car buyer.
 That’s why we charge a fee for our premium service — because we only work for you.

 Every day, we aggregate and analyze thousands of new auto ads and inventories throughout the United States, in addition to monitoring all available rebates, incentives, and discounts.
 From this data, we know exactly which individual models are on sale, what vehicles are selling fast or slowly, where inventory is in short supply or plentiful, what vehicles are selling at what prices in each local area, and much much more.
 We update both our data and the analysis of the data every single day.